jeremytammik/tbc/a/2044_entitle_license.md

 **Answer:**
 I can confirm that larger organisations use flexnet licencing always.
 My discipline is structural engineering and have worked for a lot of global engineering firms such as URS, AECOM, Jacobs, Arup (1000s of revit users) and smaller national consultancies (>10 users <100) and all have used flex net licencing.
 I am develping my own plug ins at the moment and see the single sign on licence as a constraint on sales to these bigger organisations who use flex net.
 Plus I have worked in secure industries where security and internet access can be limited, again if you need to check your licence every time you log in this would cause issues.
 Another concern I have with trying to sell to the bigger organisations is that many of them cant purchase software for such a small value as £10 , I found out trying to purchase software from the app store through a global organisation two things:

-- they often have a minimum purchase order value, i.e they cant right a cheque or make a payment for <£200 and so a local manager was going to purchase the app on his credit card and claim the money back
+- They often have a minimum purchase order value, i.e they cant right a cheque or make a payment for <£200 and so a local manager was going to purchase the app on his credit card and claim the money back
 - When the IT dept looked at the App and it didnt have a valid signed security certificate (you know the message that pops up about your app and says 'the publisher of this add in could not be verified') they would not sanction its use on company systems and we could not purchase the app.

 From this I have come to the following strategy,

 - Sell single sign on version of the app for a reasonable price on the app store say £40, licence controlled by the app store rest call
-- sell a multi seat version of the app say 8 seats for £250 on the app store , for big organisations, this app has no security or licence control and licence control is based on the 'trust system' of these large organisations who often employ dedicated software to manage there licences deployed.
+- Sell a multi seat version of the app say 8 seats for £250 on the app store , for big organisations, this app has no security or licence control and licence control is based on the 'trust system' of these large organisations who often employ dedicated software to manage there licences deployed.

 I went through the process of getting a certiport digital security certificate to sign my apps .dll with so as to be able to sell to larger organisations.
 Once signed the message only pops up once at the start if the plug in is signed.